-This is an article about food and drink, bars and restaurants on Iceland.
+This is an article about the food of Iceland.
+We also will describe its drink, bars and restaurants.
 You will find here what kind of meals and what kind of places to choose during your visit on the island.

-Iceland is anyhow a country of fish and fisheries, fish bars, fish restaurants and the standards are sky high, with great-quality ingredients.
+Iceland is a country of fish and fisheries, fish bars, fish restaurants and the standards are sky high, with great-quality ingredients.
 Langoustine, cod or haddock is some of the most common to see on the menus and are sure bets.
+Catfish, capelin, dealfish, Greenland shark, halibut, lumpfish, lycodes, mackerel, monkfish are some more types you can easily find in restaurants and fish stores.
 Best enjoyed with mashed potatoes and the classic Icelandic rye bread with butter.

 You should definitely taste it while there or try to prepare it at home, there are many recipes available if you google it.
 But don’t forget to serve it with dark sweet Icelandic rye bread and butter 😉

 Svið or sheep’s head in English has been a traditional dish for centuries and it is still served in restaurants.
 It’s typically smoked and served whole on the plate with mashed potato.